OneUIProject/OneUI-Design-Library/README.md

 }
 ```

-3. apply the theme in AndroidManifest.xml
+3. Apply the theme in AndroidManifest.xml
 ```xml
 <application
     ...